jones58/brutalist-map/README.md

     - Designing for different screen sizes using media queries.
     - Using javascript to set the content of the popup.
 - Editing Geojson data to add properties for an image and a description.
 I started doing this in Mapbox Studio but quickly realised it would be quicker to do edit the geojson in vscode and then update it by uploading the edited file.
+  - I noticed that the image links I'd gathered from startpage.com weren't working so I had to add them manually from the websites themselves.

 ## TODO: